 The condition is referred to as gastroparesis.
 Heroin suppresses the functionality of the sphincter muscles as well, and stool does not pass through easily.
 The intestines can potentially absorb too much water, which can also increase the risk of constipation.

-Is There Heroin Constipation Relief?
+Is There Relief for Heroin Constipation?

 Constipation is common even in those who do not consume opioids, and remedies and relief can come in the form of supplements, medications, and simple alterations to your diet to include more fiber and water.
 The solutions, however, may not always work for heroin constipation.
 The reason there are few heroin constipation relief options is that opioids alter how the intestines function.
 Some prescriptions can provide relief, but most heroin users are not going to their doctor to obtain prescription constipation medicine.